This new fund will help retiring baby boomers turn their businesses into worker co-ops

 A worker cooperative is a business model designed to prioritize the people that keep the business running: the employees themselves.
 You might visualize a traditional business as a triangle, with the owner and CEO at the top, senior management beneath them, and the bulk of workers clustered in the broad portion at the bottom.
 Money flows from top to bottom, and by the time it gets to the workers, it can be stretched fairly thin.
 Worker cooperatives flatten this structure.
 Each employee of a worker co-op is also a partial owner.
 Member-owners collectively vote on decisions like salaries, schedules, and profit sharing.
 Because the employees are the ones making decisions that affect their own lives and well-being, they’re also more likely to stay at the business.
 In economically disadvantaged neighborhoods, like where the Evergreen Cooperatives operate, they help keep wealth in communities, rather than flowing outward to wealthy owners and managers who don’t live where the business is located.

 After monitoring the success of the Evergreen Cooperatives in Cleveland’s poorer communities, the network now wants more businesses to get on board with it.
 The takeover of the Cleveland Clinic laundry facility was a pilot for a larger program, the Fund for Employee Ownership, that the Evergreen Cooperatives and the Democracy Collaborative, a nonprofit focused on building community wealth, just launched to expand opportunities for co-op conversions.
-Initial funding of $30 million from a foundation (which is remaining anonymous) will allow the partners to replicate the model they tested with the Cleveland Clinic laundry facility: acquiring small local businesses looking for new ownership, then, once that transaction is completed, working with the employees to transition the business to a worker-owned cooperative.
-Over the next several years, they hope to use the initial funding to convert around seven businesses.
+Initial funding of $5 million from a foundation (which is remaining anonymous) will allow the partners to replicate the model they tested with the Cleveland Clinic laundry facility: acquiring small local businesses looking for new ownership, then, once that transaction is completed, working with the employees to transition the business to a worker-owned cooperative.
+Over the next several years, they hope to use the initial funding to convert around seven businesses, and aim to eventually reach $30 million in funding.

 Jessica Rose, Democracy Collaborative’s director of employee ownership programs, says that the Fund for Employee Ownership is intended to help the worker cooperative model compete with more common forms of business transition–like damaging buyouts by private equity firms, which tend to result in job losses and little economic gains for employees.
 Rose and Brett Jones, executive vice president of the Evergeen Cooperatives, have long been of the opinion that “what we need to do is leverage mission-driven capital that can offer business owners an experience that’s as frictionless as any other exit option they have available to them,” Rose says.
 “We can say to them: We can come in and acquire your company, and we can make an offer at fair-market value.
 The difference is that after, we manage and support the transition to a worker-owned cooperative with our own resources.”